BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-a-test-server.md

 - Making quests can, especially for new questers, lead to unexpected behavior.
 This can be anything from spawning hundreds of mobs to endlessly giving out items to a player.
 Exactly the stuff you don't want to happen.
 - Working with a test server is usually faster and therefore more productive.
-You can restart it all the time, change plugin configurations as you wish etc.
+You can restart it all the time, change plugin configurations as you wish, etc.

 ## Setup of your local server